 A Proposal for a Thesis Film.
-You must also prepare a proposal for a film that either thematically, technically or aesthetically attempts to push the boundaries of science and natural history filmmaking.
-Take the time in your proposal to clarify the aesthetic vision for your film as well as its subject matter.
+You must prepare a proposal for a film that thematically, technically or aesthetically attempts to push the boundaries of science and natural history filmmaking.
+Make sure your proposal clarifies the aesthetic vision for your film as well as its subject matter.

 A Proposal and Outline for a Thesis Essay.
-You must propose a topic and a central argument for your essay.
-That will explain your choices and process in the film.
+You must propose a topic and a central argument for your essay that will explain your choices and process in the film.
 Your thesis, which should be between 20-40 pages in length, must include appropriately formatted research citations and a bibliography of works used in your thesis.
-The SFP uses the MLA Style Manual and Guide to Scholarly Publishing, 3rd.
-Edition, from the Modern Language Association as the style sheet for citations and usage.
+The SFP uses the MLA Style Manual and Guide to Scholarly Publishing, 3rd Edition, from the Modern Language Association, as the style sheet for citations and usage.

 Your Chair will set specific requirements about the form of your proposals and the scheduling of your work.
+You should also make sure you have signed up for the Grammarly software.

 Supervision of the Thesis and Role of Committee Members: The Chair of the committee has a great deal of discretion in terms of how the thesis process will proceed.
-The thesis experience is usually a mentoring situation, and the only universal guideline is that both the written thesis and the thesis film should be completed within a reasonable amount of time and in accordance with accepted academic standards of intellectual rigor, professionalism, accuracy, and excellence.
-The other members of the committee may be involved at whatever stage or stages of the process the Chair and student feel appropriate.
-Some Chairs send every draft of the paper and every cut of the film to the committee members; other chairs do not involve their committee colleagues until the written thesis and film are ready for the defense.
-The Chair, student, and committee members should decide early in the process how the thesis work will be conducted.
+The thesis experience is usually a mentoring situation, and the only universal guideline is that both the written thesis and the thesis film should be completed within the required period of time and in accordance with accepted academic standards of intellectual rigor, professionalism, accuracy, and excellence.
+Both the thesis film and essay must be completed and successfully defended no later than six years after you have begun your studies.
+Typically, committee members are first shown the thesis film at the rough cut stage and the written thesis at the rough draft stage.

-A Note About Summer: Summer is not an appropriate time for students to seek mentoring from the Thesis Chair nor Committee Members.
-Faculty have additional responsibilities during these months and should not be asked to view rough cuts, read written drafts, or help brainstrom ideas.
+A Note About Summer: Summer is not an appropriate time for students to seek mentoring from the Thesis Chair or Committee Members.
+Faculty have additional responsibilities during these months and should not be asked to view rough cuts, read written drafts, or help brainstorm ideas.
+Please see the information on page 18 about summer defenses.

-Changes in the Chair and Committee Members: Students may request a new Chair and committee Chairs may elect to step down at any time during the process.
+Changes in the Chair and Committee Members: Students may request a new Chair and Committee Chairs may elect to step down at any time during the process.
 In either case, the student is responsible for selecting a new Chair and submitting the appropriate revised paperwork.

-Rights Clearances and MFA Acknowledgement: It is expected that the Chair will ensure that all music, literary, material, location, and personal release rights will be cleared before the thesis defense.
+Rights Clearances and MFA Acknowledgement: It is expected that the student and Chair will ensure that all music, literary, material, location, and personal release rights will be cleared before the thesis defense.
 If there are any rights encumbrances, the thesis may be rejected by The Graduate School or SFP, even if successfully defended.

 All thesis films MUST have the MFA acknowledgement below included in the final credits of the thesis film, preferably at the conclusion of the film's credits right above or before the copyright notice.
-The following exact wording must be included:

-Produced as part of the degree requirements for the MFA in Science and Natural History Filmmaking Program in the School of Film and Photography, Montana State University-Bozeman
+The following exact wording must be included: Produced as part of the degree requirements for the MFA in Science and Natural History Filmmaking Program in the School of Film and Photography, Montana State University-Bozeman